Southern Christian Leadership Conference: Citizenship Schools

 Originally started in 1954 by Esau Jenkins and Septima Clark on the Sea Islands off the coast of South Carolina and Georgia, the Citizenship Schools focused on teaching adults to read so they could pass the voter-registration literacy tests, fill out driver's license exams, use mail-order forms, and open checking accounts.
 Under the auspices of the Highlander Folk School (now Highlander Research and Education Center) the program was expanded across the South.
 The Johns Island Citizenship School was housed at The Progressive Club, listed on the National Register of Historic Places in 2007.

 According to Septima Clark's autobiography, Echo In My Soul (page 225), the Highlander Folk School was closed because it engaged in commercial activities in violation its charter; Highlander Folk School was chartered by the State of Tennessee as a non-profit corporation without stockholders or owners.
 However, in 1961, the Highlander staff reincorporated as the Highlander Research and Education Center and moved to Knoxville.
 Under the innocuous cover of adult-literacy classes, the schools secretly taught democracy and civil rights, community leadership and organizing, practical politics, and the strategies and tactics of resistance and struggle, and in so doing built the human foundations of the mass community struggles to come.

 Eventually, close to 69,000 teachers, most of them unpaid volunteers and many with little formal education taught Citizenship Schools throughout the South.
 Many of the Civil Rights Movement's adult leaders such as Fannie Lou Hamer and Victoria Gray, and hundreds of other local leaders in black communities across the South attended and taught citizenship schools.

-Under the leadership of Clark, the citizenship school project trained over 10,000 citizenship school teachers who led citizenship schools throughout the South, representing a popular education effort on a massive scale.
+Under the leadership of Clark, the citizenship school project trained over 10,000 citizenship schoolteachers who led citizenship schools throughout the South, representing a popular education effort on a massive scale.
 On top of these 10,000 teachers, citizenship schools reached and taught more than 25,000 people.
 By 1968, over 700,000 African Americans became registered voters thanks to Clark's dedication to the movement.

 As a result of the SCLC acquiring the already-established Citizenship Schools program, as its director, Clark became the first woman allowed a position on the SCLC board, despite continued resistance from the other (exclusively male) SCLC leaders.
 Andrew Young, who had joined Highlander the previous year to work with the Citizenship Schools, also joined the SCLC staff.
 The SCLC staff of citizenship schools were overwhelmingly women, as a result of the daily experience gained by becoming a teacher.